BerAceituno/Image_Undistort/README.md

   4. -p   :   (optional) prefix for output files the output file these will be called %prefix%%filename%.jpg, if not given it               will be set to UND_.

-  5. -r   :   (optional) sampling rate for video inputs, if not given it will be set to 1;
+  5. -r   :   (optional) sampling rate for video inputs, if not given it will be set to 1.

+  6. -v   :   (optional) generate video output.

+  7. -f   :   (optional) use fisheye camera model.

   In the case the output directory is not created the saving process will fail.